JAEGER2K/lenie/README.md

 ---------
 Note that *light weight* is not included.
-That is not because *lenie* is fat, but because that term seems to have become marketing slang with a diffuse meaning and I don't intend to convince anyone to use *lenie* despite being the wrong tool for their needs.
+That is not because *lenie* is fat, but because that term seems to have become marketing slang with a diffuse meaning and I don't intend to convince anyone to use *lenie* when it's not the right tool for their needs.
 Thusly I wish to elaborate the buzzword extravaganza from the description truthfully.

 **Simple** is not the same as **easy**. *lenie* provides an extremely simple workflow for the